endofzero/Minecraft-Sheller/README.md

 ##### ./minecraft.sh biome
 Running the extractor will update any biome information from new chunks.
 ##### ./minecraft.sh update
-Stops the server if it is online, backs up the old binairies, downloads the last binaries from mincraft.net and restarts the server.
+Stops the server if it is online, backs up the old binaries, downloads the last binaries from minecraft.net and restarts the server.